 Our non-profit status ensures that any surplus in a given year is reinvested into the school, rather than going to an owner or investor.
 SAS is a registered charitable organization governed by an elected, volunteer school board.
 This is an increasingly rare model for international schools worldwide, and we are very conscious of its benefits.
 These include community involvement, alignment of school and student interests, focus on a long-term vision, and budgetary and tax advantages.

 Our spacious, green campus and cutting-edge facilities set us apart from many of Singapore's international schools.
-The second largest expense category, at 18 percent, includes facilities costs and day-to-day operating expenses.
+The second-largest expense category, at 19.1 percent, includes facilities costs and day-to-day operating expenses.
 Keeping track of renewal cycles and planning ahead for construction projects helps us avoid unsettling fluctuations in workload or financing.
-With our sports fields, pools, playgrounds, rainforest, eco-garden, and low-rise feel, our well-maintained campus enhances learning opportunities and extracurricular pursuits.
+With our sports fields, pools, playgrounds, theaters, gyms, libraries, rainforest, eco-garden, and low-rise feel, our well-maintained campus enhances learning opportunities and extracurricular pursuits.

 We want our fees to remain competitive with those of other international schools, so we benchmark our average cost of attendance against comparable institutions.
 As you look at the first chart, bear in mind that most of Singapore's international schools charge separately for field trips and overnight trips, even in the lower grades; at SAS, except for the high school’s Interim Semester fees, trip fees are included in tuition.

-While SAS falls at the higher end of these charts, we are confident that our families appreciate the value of an SAS education.
-This is underlined by the facts that over 40 percent of our new students this year were on-island transfers, and SAS is one of only two international schools in Singapore with continued full enrollment.
+We are confident that our families and the wider expatriate community in Singapore appreciate the value of an SAS education.
+This year, the average tenure of all currently enrolled students stands at 4.3 years, our longest in recent history.
+Of the students who joined us in August, over a third transferred from other schools on the island.
+And we are proud to say that SAS is one of only two international schools in Singapore with continued full enrollment even as the international school sector has expanded in recent decades.
 An SAS education is an investment in a child’s future, and parents may be assured that the fees they pay will be used solely to provide the staff, resources, and learning environment integral to an outstanding educational experience.